BETALAB-team/NEST-UBEM-processing-tools/README.md

 ### 4. Add required functions to the QGIS profile

-The required functions for this project are located in
+The QGIS model uses some custom functions that need to be uploaded to your QGIS instance.

+The steps to load these functions are:
+1. go to the path
-> .\Functions\
+    > /Functions/

-Copy all of the python files (*files ending with '.py'*)
+2. Copy each python file (*files ending with '.py'*)

-In the QGIS software, in the menu bar open the active profile folder
+3. Inside QGIS, in the menu bar, open the active profile folder
     > Menu ribbon -> Setting -> User Profiles -> Open active profile folder

-In the opened folder, go to the following path:
+4. In the opened folder, go to the following path:
     > .\python\expressions\

-Paste the items you had copied in this folder.
+5. Paste the items from step 2 in this folder.

 ### 5. Run the project